fastoch/TypeScript_DaveGray/README.md

 > To "inform" TypeScript about our project structure, we use a **tsconfig.json** file.
 > To create this config file, run this cmd from the terminal: `tsc --init`

-The `tsc --init` command is a widely used method for initializing TypeScript projects and creating a **tsconfig.json** file.
+The `tsc --init` command is a widely used method to initialize TypeScript projects and create a **tsconfig.json** file.

+In the **tsconfig.json** file, uncomment the `rootDir` line to specify the root folder within your source files:
+- `"rootDir": "./src",`

+Then, uncomment the `outDir` line to specify the output folder for all emitted files:
+- `"outDir": "./build/js",`

+These settings will let the TypeScript compiler (tsc) know:
+- where to look for .ts files (input)
+- where to store compiled (.js) files (output)

+Now we can simply run `tsc -w` to automate the compilation of our .ts files (start compilation in watch mode).
+This will create the 'js' folder inside our 'build' folder if not already existing.

+And if create a new .ts file, this will automatically create the corresponding .js file.

 # Chapter 2

 ---
-@12:00
+@14:00